God Is Faithful: His Covenant Relationship in the Old Testament

 Hosea and Gomer: A Picture of God’s Faithfulness

 God even used the life and marriage of his prophet Hosea to deliver a powerful message to the people regarding their unfaithfulness.
-As Hosea’s wife Gomer was unfaithful to her husband, returning to a life of prostitution, so God felt betrayed by Israel’s infidelity (Hosea 1).
+As Hosea’s wife, Gomer was unfaithful to her husband, returning to a life of prostitution, God felt betrayed by Israel’s infidelity (Hosea 1).

-Throughout the biblical narrative, God has pursued His people with a relentless passion and do whatever He had to do to win them back.
+Throughout the biblical narrative, God has pursued His people relentlessly and did whatever He could to win them back.
 Sin may have ruined any chance of intimacy with the Father, but God had a plan for redemption and a means to restore a broken relationship.

 The Church Is the Bride of Christ